netpanzer/netpanzer/README.md

 is very (8+yrs) old, so we suggest simply downloading the latest release directly.

-Note: If you only are able to get v0.8.7 from your distribution, change the server.masterservers value to your client.cfg and server.cfg to
+Note: If you only are able to get v0.8.7 from your distribution, change the 'server.masterservers' value in your client.cfg and server.cfg to

     server.masterservers = "netpanzer.io"